Nexmo/station/app/views/contribute/guides/write-the-docs.md

 * Avoid subjective phrases.
 "You can easily...".
 "It is simple to...".
 * Avoid statements that predict the future, for example, "the next version will have super xxx feature...".
 There are good legal reasons for avoiding predicting the future.
 * Avoid time sensitive information.
 Specify an exact version where possible, for example '1.1', rather than 'current version' as the current version may change.
+* Avoid using ampersand instead of 'and', unless you are specifying a programming language operator or similar.

 ### Replaceable values